iaatue/Landstorfer-PhD/README.md

 code/

-The code/ files are written as Matlab Code (tested on R2020b), comments are indicated by a '%' at the beginning of a line.
+The code/ files are written as Matlab code (tested on R2020b), comments are indicated by a '%' at the beginning of a line.
 The basic build is the following:

 % code description, input and output description